k-ujihara/NCDK/README.md

 Build from Command Line
 -----------------------

-Windows: Open Developer Command Prompt for VS 2017, and launch "BuildAll.bat".
+Windows: Open Developer Command Prompt for VS 2017, and launch `BuildAll.bat`.

-Linux (.NET Core): To build NCDK.dll, launch "dotnet build --framework netstandard2.0" in NCDK directory.
+Linux (.NET Core): To build NCDK.dll, launch `dotnet build --framework netstandard2.0` in NCDK directory.

 Test from Command Line
 ---------------------

-Windows: Launch "vstest.console.exe NCDK.Tests\bin\Release\netcoreapp2.1\NCDK.Tests.dll" and "vstest.console.exe NCDK.DisplayTests\bin\Release\NCDK.DisplayTests.dll".
+Windows: Launch `vstest.console.exe NCDK.Tests\bin\Release\netcoreapp2.1\NCDK.Tests.dll` and `vstest.console.exe NCDK.DisplayTests\bin\Release\NCDK.DisplayTests.dll`.

-Linux: Launch "dotnet build" to build assemblies and copy libinchi.so.#.## to output directory of NCDK.Tests, and make a link of libinchi.so to the libinchi.so.#.##.
+Linux: Launch `dotnet build` to build assemblies and copy `libinchi.so.#.##` to output directory of NCDK.Tests, and make a link of libinchi.so to the `libinchi.so.#.##`.
-And then, launch "dotnet test" in NCDK.Tests directory to test it.
+And then, launch `dotnet test` in NCDK.Tests directory to test it.

 NuGet Packages
 --------------